WSUCptSCapstone-Fall2022Spring2023/remi-hpcstochpy/Sprint4Materials/Sprint 4 Report.md

-# Sprint 3 Report (1/9/2023 - 2/2/2023)
+# Sprint 4 Report (1/9/2023 - 2/2/2023)

 ## What's New
  * First draft of MVP report completed
  * Ongoing implementation of Numba features into StochPy source code
- * Further research into potential application of Dask as well as how it works
+ * Continued research into potential application of Dask as well as how it works

 ## Work Summary
-For Sprint 4, aside from keeping our documentation up-to-date, we have been working on implementing Numba features into StochPy to pursue our stated goals of optimizing and parallelizing the library.
-Progress is slow, however, as the StochPy codebase is labyrinthine, and there are numerous unusual errors that are difficult to debug.
-Still, progress is ongoing.
-Additionally, some StochPy source code has been partially retrofitted with Numba features, although it is currently in-progress and not operational, so it exists on the "numba-testing" GitHub branch.
-Additionally, we have uploaded some further study materials to the Sprint 4 folder from further study of Dask.
+For Sprint 4, aside from keeping our documentation up-to-date, we have been continuing our work on implementing Numba features into StochPy.
+Progress is continuing steadily but slowly, as we continue to face several unusual errors that are complicated to debug as Numba features are implemented.
+Moreover, we are also generating design materials to create a skeleton of our approach to integrating Numba into StochPy.
+In summary, progress is ongoing.
+Additionally, some StochPy source code has been partially retrofitted with Numba features, although it is currently not operational, so it exists on the "numba-testing" GitHub branch.
+Finally, we have uploaded some study materials that were used in studying Dask to the text file in the Sprint 4 folder.

 ## Unfinished Work
 Unfinished work includes fully implementing Dask and Numba features into StochPy, along with conducting extensive testing and speedup analysis.
 As mentioned, this is hampered by the complexity of working within the StochPy codebase and numerous bugs caused by the smallest changes.
 For example, we have made attempts to integrate the Dask changes in the template example into the StochPy source code itself but are running into unusual simulation outputs and other bugs.
 Numba implementation into the StochPy source code is an ongoing process and faces similar errors.